top of page

 8. The current synagogue was built in the 4th century and was quite luxurious and impressive.
 This happened because Capernaum became a venerated site due to its role as the ministry base and home of Jesus and other apostles.

-9. The home of the Apostle Peter has been identified and now has a large modern church built over it.
+9. The home of the Apostle Peter has been identified, and a large modern church has been built over it.
+The location of Peter’s home is certain and has been verified by many substantial archaeological excavations.

 10. Greek Orthodox site of Capernaum.
 This church was built in 1931 and dedicated to the twelve apostles.